 Our diet plays an important role in overall health and wellbeing.
-Good food choices can improve our quality of life, help maintain healthy body weight and reduce the risk of chronic disease.
+Good food choices can improve our quality of life, help maintain healthy body weight and reduce the risk of chronic disease and malnutrition.

 Many preventable health conditions are often affected by our food choices – obesity, high blood pressure, type 2 diabetes and stroke.
 This is because the nutrients we derive from eating food play a role in the way our metabolism functions.
 In other words, how our body runs!

 Our body requires a certain amount of nutrients to keep us fit and healthy.
 People can become malnourished if they don’t eat enough, or the right types of food, or if their body can’t absorb all the nutrients from food.
-This can be caused by overall underconsumption of nutrition or overconsumption of certain nutrients.
+This can be caused by the overall under consumption of nutrition or overconsumption of certain nutrients.

 Undernutrition occurs when you do not get enough nutrients, particularly protein and energy.
 It can lead to impaired growth (height) and severe weight loss.
 It is also common in undernutrition to experience deficiencies in vitamins and minerals which directly impact our health and wellbeing.